OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/item1-is-an-invalid-key-the-file-item2-can-t-be-loaded.md

 ---
-title: 'item1' is an invalid key.
-The file 'item2' can't be loaded
+title: "'item1' is an invalid key.
+The file 'item2' can't be loaded"
 keywords: vblr6.chm50061
 f1_keywords:
 - vblr6.chm50061